Parti de la démocratie socialiste: Refoundation and federal focus

+Break with the federal party

-In 1989, the NPDQ voted to disaffiliate from the federal NDP as a result of policy differences, such as the provincial party's opposition to the Meech Lake Accord; its support for Quebec's language policy; differences with the federal party over the Canada – United States Free Trade Agreement; and its more favourable position towards Quebec nationalism.
-As a result, the NPDQ concentrated its activities on the Quebec provincial political level, and its members became free to adhere to any federal political party.
+In 1989, the NPDQ voted to disaffiliate from the federal NDP as a result of policy differences, such as the provincial party's opposition to the Meech Lake Accord; its support for Quebec's language policy; differences with the federal party over the Canada–United States Free Trade Agreement; and its more favourable position towards Quebec nationalism.
+As a result, the NPDQ redirected its activities to the provincial level, and its members became free to adhere to any federal political party.
 Similarly, the federal NDP directed its activities in Quebec exclusively on the federal political level, through its Quebec branch renamed the New Democratic Party of Canada (Quebec Section), which runs candidates only in federal elections and whose members became free to adhere to any provincial political party in Quebec.
 Practically, this brought the situation back to what it had been between 1963 and 1968, but with the difference that the NPDQ, which after the first division of 1963 had ended up being an organization centred on federal politics, now ended up being an organization centred on provincial politics after the second division of 1989.
 During this time, the party came under the influence of sovereigntists.

 Tensions between the provincial and federal parties came to a head in 1990 when the NPDQ announced its support for Gilles Duceppe's candidacy as a Bloc Québécois candidate in a federal by-election and urged federal NDP candidate Louise O'Neill to withdraw from the contest so as not to split the vote.
 As a result, the federal party voted to sever its "fraternal ties" to its former provincial wing and the provincial party was encouraged to change its name.
 The federal NDP denounced the provincial party when it nominated former Front de libération du Québec member Paul Rose as a candidate in a provincial by-election.
 Rose had been convicted for his role in the murder of Pierre Laporte during the 1970 October Crisis.
 The federal NDP announced that they were seeking legal means to force the NPDQ to stop calling using the name "New Democratic".

+The last election the NPDQ contested under that name was the general election of 1994.